 Pyrgos, Tinos.
 Partial view.

-Do not neglect visiting "Traditional Cafeneion of Kyra-Leni" at the small Catholic village of Krokos, where we enjoyed a great family lunch after an enjoyable day at the beach, savoring local recipes artistically prepared by Andonis (tel.: 22830 51409).
+Do not neglect visiting "Traditional Cafeneion of Kyra-Leni" at the small Catholic village of Krokos, where we enjoyed a great family lunch after a superb day at the beach, savoring local recipes artistically prepared by Andonis (tel.: 22830 51409).

-Tinos used to be an important religious cetre in antiquity as well, with pilgrims visiting the Temple of Poseidon, at Kionia, before departing for the sacred island of Delos.
+Tinos used to be an important religious center in antiquity as well, with pilgrims visiting the Temple of Poseidon, at Kionia, before departing for the sacred island of Delos.

 Visit the village of Xinara, and the ancient village of Arnado, as well as impressive Volax.